–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 Crop failures have always been a problem for farmers, and they will worsen as weather becomes more unpredictable and affects wider areas.
 Canada has been fortunate because, despite occasional localized crop failures, widespread crop failures have not been experienced since the “dust bowl” of the 1930s (Wikipedia 2020b).
 However, under climate change, crop failure will become increasingly frequent and widespread.
 Moreover, crop failures have historically been scattered, so that if crops failed in one region, they were likely to succeed in another region.
 However, with changing weather (and particularly changes in the jet stream), the risk of crop failures expanding to more and larger regions (“synchronized crop failures”) is increasing (Kornhuber et al. 2023).
 The problem recently occurred in Argentina, one of the world’s major wheat producers.
 A heat wave in late 2022 combined with 3 years of drought to severely damage crops, and was expected to cause the loss of half of the 2023 wheat crop (Parshley 2023).

 In most crops, the pollen required to fertilize flowers and produce seeds, fruits, or vegetables becomes sterile if the temperature rises above a certain threshold (e.g., Chakrabarti et al. 2009, Mohammed and Tarpley 2011).
 For key Canadian crops such as wheat (Porter and Gowith 1999) and soybean (Djanaguiraman et al. 2018), the risk of decreased pollen fertility (thus, decreased crop yield) increases as temperatures rise above 30°C, though the critical temperature varies among cultivars and times of year.
-This process, particularly when combined with drought, has created a high risk of failure of the American wheat crop in 2021.
+The sterility process, particularly when combined with drought, created a high risk of failure of the American wheat crop in 2021.
 Cold temperatures, even if they don’t create frost, also pose a danger.
 For example, the risk that wheat pollen will become sterile increases if spring temperatures drop below 18°C (Chakrabarti 2011).

 Heat also increases the risk of crop failures due to drought.
 For example, more than two thirds of Ontario’s apple crop failed after 2012's "summer in March", which was followed by a June drought (CBC 2012).
 In addition, the drought that endangered agriculture in western Canada in May 2021 (Macintosh and Pauls 2021) appears to be spreading to cover more of our key farming areas.
 Drought is also occurring again in the U.S., and this has been a long-term problem; Lake Mead’s reservoir (which supplies water to 25 million people) has reached the lowest water level ever recorded.
 Unfortunately, it’s not the only large body of water that is shrinking rapidly.